 To make these easy quick pickled onions you only need four ingredients.
 All of these ingredients are items you likely already have in your kitchen pantry which is great because it means you can whip up a batch of pickled onions at a moments notice.
 Which, you may not believe it right now, is important because you would be surprised at how fast you can go through a batch of these things.
 I meant it when I said they were addicting.

 maple syrup or honey

 Once you have your ingredients the process to actually make these onions if fairly simple.
 Before you get started however, I highly recommend having some sort of storage jar prepped and at the ready.
 My two favorite options for storing my pickled onions are either a tall Weck jar or canning jar.

-Next, you add the rings to the hot vinegar and let them hang out until they begin to turn more of a soft purple color.
-Remove them from the heat, let them cool, transfer to your storage jar, and your done!
+Step Three: Next, add the rings to the hot vinegar and let them hang out until they begin to turn more of a soft purple color.
+Remove them from the heat, let them cool, transfer the onions and the pickling liquid to your storage jar, and your done!
 You’ve got a fresh batch of quick pickled onions that can hang out in your fridge.

 The options are endless when it comes to actually using these pickled onions.
 They add a huge punch of flavor to everything.
 Here are a few of my favorite ways to use them: